EO4wellness/100-days-of-code/log.md

 **Today's Progress**: Started the Machine Learning journey.
 Learnt some basics about machine learning and linear regression.

 **Thoughts**: Finaly learning what I've always wanted to but it doesn't seem so simple of a task but if it was simple I wouldn't be doing it.
 I hope this curiosity can steer me in the right way and help me get there, no matter what I'm not giving up.

+## Day 8: November 25, Sunday

+**Today's Progress**:  Learnt the basics of Univariate Linear Regression, involving Model Representation and Cost Function.

+**Thoughts**: Spent most of the day learning ML but solved a couple of 4yu katas(coding challenges) on CodeWars which actually took well more than a hour indeed.

+## Day 9: November 26, Monday

+**Today's Progress**: Learnt what Gradient Descent algorithm is and how it's used with Linear Regression to build Machine Learning models.

+**Thoughts**: You know what?
+Machine Learning is awesome.
+Learnt my first ML algorithm and it wasn't all that easy I agree considering the fact that I've never quite been good at math mainly because of lack of interest.
+This thing has absolutely changed me.
+Just can't wait to learn Multivariate Linear Regression.